Here is our constitution setting out the fundamental principles of the association and membership.

 - Yorkshire Volunteers was a Territorial Army Infantry Regiment of the Line, forming part of The Kings Division.

-"The Regimental Association"
+- "The Regimental Association"

-The Yorkshire Volunteers Regimental Association offers membership to all who have served with the Yorkshire Volunteers or with the Territorial Army Units it succeeded.
-The activities of the Association Branches are organised by a committee under a elected Chairman appointment by an Annual General Meeting (AGM) and confirmed at subsequent AGMs if no change.
+- The Yorkshire Volunteers Regimental Association offers membership to all who have served with the Yorkshire Volunteers or with the Territorial Army Units it succeeded.
+The activities of the Association Branches are organised by a committee under an elected Chairman appointment by an Annual General Meeting (AGM) and confirmed at subsequent AGMs if no change.
 Ordinary Membership has been extended to include those who served in The Regiment's successor units.

-Members are those individuals who have applied for and been granted membership of a Branch of the Association, upon payment of the annual subscription in force at the time.
+- Members are those individuals who have applied for and been granted membership of a Branch of the Association, upon payment of the annual subscription in force at the time.
 See also "Honorary Members" below.

-That group of Members charged with managing the business and affairs of the Association.
+- That group of Members charged with managing the business and affairs of the Association.

-Those groups of Members, approved by The Committee, which, together, make up the Association.
+- Those groups of Members, approved by The Committee, which, together, make up the Association.

-The Constitution, maintained by the Committee and approved by the Annual General Meeting of The Association, is the determining instrument of The Association.
+- The Constitution, maintained by the Committee and approved by the Annual General Meeting of The Association, is the determining instrument of The Association.

 The Name is Yorkshire Volunteers Regimental Association.